KechenQin/Naive_Bayes_Model/README.md

 # Naive_Bayes_Model

 This is a simple implementation of Bernoulli Naive Bayes model.
 The training data are blogs.
 The features are bag of words and the label is gender.
+This model aims to predicting the genders of the authors of blog posts.

 <b>I post this project here just for commemorating my first python program.</b>